 - This trend is the source of humor in The Kids in the Hall sketch about the three-man garage band "Rod Torkelson's Armada Featuring Herman Menderchuk".

 - The Wallace and Ladmo Show created a Fake Band called Hubb Kapp and the Wheels, who actually landed a record contract before deciding they'd prefer to stay in Phoenix and do local TV.

 - Bon Jovi, named after lead singer Jon Bon Jovi (or Bongiovi, to give his actual family name, which is pronounced exactly the same way).
 SNL did a sketch about this.

-- Van Halen, named after brothers Eddie (lead guitar) and Alex (drums)
+- Van Halen, named after brothers Eddie (lead guitar) and Alex (drums), inspired by Santana, below.

 - Daughtry, formed and fronted by American Idol season 5 finalist Chris Daughtry.

-- This is actually a subversion, as "Alice Cooper" was simply a name the band members happened upon while playing with a ouija board.
+- Alice Cooper, believe it or not, is actually an inversion as "Alice Cooper" was just a name the band members happened upon while playing with a ouija board.
 Vincent Furnier didn't adopt it as his actual name until he left the band.